wp-plugins/wp-designer/readme.txt

 == Frequently Asked Questions ==

-= How do I start my customizations? =
+= How do I start using WP Designer? =

-On activation, WP Designer automatically creates a wp-designer folder in the uploads directory which includes all the necessary files and folders required for designing the site.
-You can start by editing the functions.php for adding any custom functionality.
-If you need CSS customizations you can edit the style.css in the same folder.
+On activation, WP Designer automatically creates a `wp-designer` folder in the uploads directory which includes all the necessary files and folders required for designing the site.
+Here's the list of sub-folders and the files within `wp-designer` folder:

+1. **images** folder: This folder can be used to upload all the necessary graphics / image files included in your design.
+1. **scripts** folder: This folder can be used to upload the script files that need to enqueued in your website.
+1. **functions.php**: This file is the main file that can be used to include all the php tweaks and code snippets.
+1. **style.css**: This file can be used to place all the CSS customizations required in the website design.

+= How can I use the images and the script files that I have uploaded to the wp-designer folder in the uploads directory? =

+The script files uploaded in the `scripts` folder will need to included / enqueued manually in your `functions.php` file.
+The constant **WPD_JS_DIR_URL** can be used to retrieve the path to the scripts folder.
+Similarly, the constant **WPD_IMG_DIR_URL** can be used to retrieve the path to the `images` folder.
+These constants can be used in the functions.php to include the files / images as required.

 = How do I disable my customizations? =

 There are three ways to do this.

-1. Go to Setting > WP Designer and check the option to disable functions.php and style.css.
+1. Go to Settings > WP Designer and check the option to disable functions.php and style.css.
 1. Comment out your code.
 1. Disable the WP Designer plugin itself.